-An internship program is a valuable exchange between a business owner and an intern as both parties should receive a benefit from the process.
+An unpaid internship program is a valuable exchange between a business owner and an intern as both parties should receive benefit from the process.
 The business owner receives work and an insight into what new graduates are looking for in a workplace.
 The interns receive training and experience in their desired industry.
 This creates overall positive experiences for both parties.
 Internships are also a great pathway for hiring permanent staff members as you can experience how potential employees would fit within your business culture.

 Where to find interns

 Internships can be paid or unpaid as it is legal to have unpaid interns in Queensland.
 It is important that the relationship between an unpaid intern and the business is not an employment relationship.
 You can protect yourself against claims by having the unpaid intern sign an Unpaid Internship Deed.
 To ensure that your business is complying with the Fair Work Act 2009 (Cth), you must ensure that: